 ‘So, what do you do?’
 Innocent, innocuous small talk; an uninspired icebreaker.
 It’s what we need to know before deciding whether to keep talking or to look for the crab cakes.
 I get it.
 We don’t have a lot of time and it’s super important we size each other up with quick and easy labels.
+But even before I was diagnosed with multiple sclerosis (MS), I hated this question.
 The question belongs to a society where value is intrinsically linked to work.
 And the kind of work we do is linked to how much bacon we bring home.
-This line of interrogation is so inherently North American that most would be surprised to learn it’s considered très le rude in European countries like France where talking about oneself is a sign of faiblesse mentale that might be met with a side eye of shade.
-Mais pourquoi, you ask?
-Well, attempting to establish some kind of social order or trying to (gasp) network at a party is simply tacky.
-Furthermore, it doesn’t reveal anything about who we actually are.
-It’s tedious, lazy and totally gross.
+This line of interrogation is so inherently North American that most would be surprised to learn it’s considered très rude in European countries like France where talking about oneself is a sign of faiblesse mentale.

-Obvi the answer is to know yourself and who cares what other people think.
-But at the end of the day, we need the short answer that satisfies the nosy room.
-It really doesn’t matter what that is so long as we know ourselves.
-The question will continue to be asked and since I can’t actually move to France, the next time I’m confronted with it I think I'll just roll my eyes as I accidentally spill wine and mutter ‘Où est ma cigarette?’
-Then I'll go find the carny and ask about his troubled relationship with the bearded lady.
+The answer is to know yourself and who cares what other people think.
+But we still need the short answer that satisfies the nosy room.
+The question will continue to be asked, and since I can’t actually move to France, the next time I’m confronted with “So, what do you do?”, I will shrug and say “Whatever I want”.
+Then I’ll go find the Carny and ask him what he’s binge-watching with the Human Cannonball.